 How do we show that our relationship with them isn’t strictly a monetarily-transactional one?

-Well, a couple ways: establishing brand identity and communicating that identity with great content marketing.
+Well, a couple of ways: establishing brand identity and communicating that identity with great content marketing.

 Your company’s beliefs play a huge role in revenue & loyalty.